All Episodes

 They're doing the job that the federal government should have been owning themselves.

-Uh anyway, let me get to our phone.
+Anyway, let me get to our phones.

 Let's go to North Carolina.